 For many people, working for themselves is a life-long dream.
 Choosing when and where to work, being able to fit in family life and freedom from workplace politics are all common reasons given for going it alone.
 So, if you have a big idea and the drive to take it further, what could be better than starting your own business?

 At times though it can be just as scary a prospect as it is an exciting one.
 Unfortunately, one of the first hurdles to jump as a start-up is also one of the most daunting – registering for tax with Her Majesty’s Revenue and Customs.

-Whether you’re starting out as a sole-trader, partnership or limited company, you will need to let HMRC know you’ve gone into business and subsequently provide them with detailed information of your income and expenditure to ensure you pay the correct amount of tax.
+Whether you’re starting out as a sole trader, partnership or limited company, you will need to let HMRC know you’ve gone into business and subsequently provide them with detailed information about your income and expenditure to ensure you pay the correct amount of tax.

-If the thought of thresholds, forms, procedures and tax returns has you running for the hills, here’s a few simple facts to help get you started.
+If the thought of thresholds, forms, procedures and tax returns have you running for the hills, here are a few simple facts to help get you started.
 The process isn’t as painful as it seems, we promise!

 The first step is registering your new business with HMRC.
 Pop along here: HMRC link.

 - If you’re a new sole trader, or the ‘nominated partner’ in a new self-employed partnership, you need to register for Self Assessment – this is a system HMRC uses to collect Income Tax.

 - If you’ve started a new limited company, you need to register for Corporation Tax – this is a tax on your business’ taxable profit.